John Hamilton, 1st Marquess of Abercorn

-Background and first marriage
+Background and education

-He was born in July 1756, the posthumous son of Captain Hon.
-John Hamilton and his wife Harriet, and grandson of James Hamilton, 7th Earl of Abercorn, and baptized at St George's, Hanover Square.
+John James was born in July 1756 in London, the posthumous son of Captain Hon.
+John Hamilton (second son of 7th Earl of Abercorn) and his widow, Harriet.
+His father drowned in an accident at Portsmouth Harbour, seven months before his birth.
+John was baptized at St George's, Hanover Square.
 He was educated at Harrow from 1770 to 1771.
 He was admitted to the Inner Temple on 15 June 1773, but did not remain there long; he was admitted to Pembroke College, Cambridge on 30 July 1773.
 He matriculated at Michaelmas and received his MA in 1776.
 There he became the friend of William Pitt the Younger, a connection that would serve him well in later years.